MelissaData/ADF-OnPremise-Installer/README.md

 > **Tip:**
 > Contact Verify data files are updated monthly.
 You can reuse this same method to keep your data files *up to date*.

+> <span style="color:red"><strong>IMPORTANT NOTES:</strong><br>
+> If you plan to use the Geocoding feature in the Contact Verify component, the setup process will be different.
+Please contact your sales representative, who can connect you with one of our engineers to assist you with the setup.</span>

 ---

 ### Step 5: Verify All Data Files Are in Place